mitchdavenport88/MSP1/testing.md

 ## Functionality

+### Manual Testing
+These are the steps I went through testing my website and it's functionality.

+Navigation:
+1. Clicking logo will take you take me to the home / landing page.
+2. Clicking links in the navigation will take me to the right page.
+3. Active page is shown in the navigation as being underlined.
+4. Social links in the footer open in a new tab.
+5. Page layout will change at the width of 991px and below into three sections - header, content, footer.
+6. Dropdown menu works and displays links to other pages.
+7. Repeat stages 2 and 3 but on the dropdown menu.
+8. Footer hides on screen heights of 450px and less (use iPhone on DevTools and swap between portrait and landscape).
+9. Repeat all steps on all pages.

+Home:
+1. Background image loads and isn't pixelated.

+About:
+1. Image loads on md and lg devices with text to the right.
+2. Title of the work shows on the bottom right corner of the image in a blue box.
+3. Image disappears at widths of 767px and below and just the text shows.
+4. Everything else sits on top of one another regardless of device (quote / title / box / title / box).
+5. Links work on exhibitions that have external resources and open in new tabs.
+Live links also have hover classes.
+6. Links work on press / features / interveiws that have external resources and open in new tabs.
+Live links also have hover classes.

+Work:
+1. 12 images appear in total.
+2. Depending on device width they will be shown in 3 columns on large, 2 columns on medium or 1 column on small screens.
+3. Regardless of width the title of the work shows on the bottom right corner of the image in a blue box.

+Contact:
+1. Background image loads and isn't pixelated on screen width's of 768px and above.
+2. Send button color will invert when hovered over.
+3. Press the send button, sending an empty form.
+An error message about required fields appears.
+4. Fill in each feild with "test test test".
+Press the send button.
+An error message about the email input not being valid should appear.
+5. Change email feild to "test@test" and press send.
+Form should now send.
+6. Screen width's below 768px will display just a form.
+7. Repeat steps 4 and 5.
+8. Send button color will invert when clicked.

 Along with these tests I conducted myself I posted my site in Code institutes #peer-code-review channel on Slack for feedback from fellow students.
 I also asked family members to view the site on whatever device they found easiest with